JustinBen0131/Triggers_Final_Ana/README.md

 CaloOutput_DST_CALO_run2pp_new_2024p001-00044686-*.root, with * = segment number

-And

-QAoutput_DST_CALO_run2pp_new_2024p001-00044686-*.root where * = segment number

-First move all the ‘QAoutput..’ into a different folder:

-cd output/runnumber

-mkdir qaOutput

-mv QAoutput_DST_CALO_run2pp_new_2024p001-00044686-*.root .

-And then go to macros folder where there is createListFile.cpp
+Go to macros folder where there is createListFile.cpp: run 'createListFile.cpp' with: root -b -q -l 'createListFile.cpp("list,of,runs") \\make sure no space between run numbers

-Compile the program:

-g++ -std=c++17 -o createListFile createListFile.cpp

-Enter:

-./createListFile /sphenix/u/patsfan753/scratch/analysis/calotriggeremulator/output/44630 44630

 This will create a filelist in your base directory with the CaloOutput information to be run in condor.